The Three Sisters is a wildlife wetland reserve providing the local community and visitors a gateway into the wider Wigan Flashes Nature reserve.

 Each Heart of Wigan sculpture is the beginning of a one mile walk mapped out for you to enjoy and explore Three Sisters.

 Amenities and activities

 Extensive surrounding footpaths are a haven for walkers, cyclists and horse riders.
 Picnic and play areas can be found on site together with toilets and free parking.

 The reserve is valued in four main areas:

 - Local amenity for the community and visitors

 - An environmental education resource

 - An initial ‘Gateway’ into Wigan’s wetlands and Greenheart.

 A number of key targets have been set to enhance and protect the reserve, and ensure biodiversity continues to increase.
-This forms part of the LNR management plan.
+This forms part of the NNR management plan.